-As of April 28, 2017, we had an aggregate of \$1.5 billion of outstanding indebtedness for our senior notes that mature at specific dates in calendar years 2017, 2021 and 2022, and we had an aggregate of \$500 million of commercial paper notes outstanding with maturities ranging from seven to 38 days.
+As of April 27, 2018, we had \$1.6 billion aggregate principal amount of outstanding indebtedness for our senior notes that mature at specific dates in calendar years 2019, 2021, 2022 and 2024, and we had an aggregate of \$385 million of commercial paper notes outstanding with maturities ranging from 19 to 32 days.
 We may incur additional indebtedness in the future under existing credit facilities and/or entering into new financing arrangements.
 We may fail to pay these or additional future obligations, as and when required.
 Specifically, if we are unable to generate sufficient cash flows from operations or to borrow sufficient funds in the future to service or refinance our debt, our business, operating results and financial condition will be harmed.
 Any downgrades from credit rating agencies such as Moody's Investors Service or Standard & Poor's Rating Services may adversely impact our ability to obtain additional financing or the terms of such financing and reduce the market capacity for our commercial paper.
 Furthermore, if prevailing interest rates or other factors result in higher interest upon any potential future financing, then interest expense related to the refinance indebtedness would increase.

 In addition, all our debt and credit facility arrangements subject us to continued compliance with restrictive and financial covenants.
 If we do not comply with these covenants or otherwise default under the arrangements, we may be required to repay any outstanding amounts borrowed under these agreements.
-Moreo ver, compliance with these covenants may restrict our strategic or operational flexibility in the future, which could harm our business, operating results and financial condition.
+Moreover, compliance with these covenants may restrict our strategic or operational flexibility in the future, which could harm our business, operating results and financial condition.